savvasdalkitsis/MultiTouch-Gestures-Java/README.md

-MultiTouch Gestures for Java
+mac-gestures
 ============================

+**mac-gestures** is a library for accessing multitouch gesture events on macOS for the JVM written in Kotlin

+This project is a fork of https://github.com/mcourteaux/MultiTouch-Gestures-Java, rewritten in Kotlin with the addition of the **smart magnify** event and published in **JCenter** for easy consumption.

-This project aims to provide an easy way to enable MultiTouch touchpad gestures for Java in Swing.
+It aims to provide an easy way to enable MultiTouch touchpad gestures for JVM projects in Swing.
 This project was originally started as an alternative for the AppleJavaExtensions `com.apple.eawt` package.

 Read this is you came here because `com.apple.eawt` is not working